-- a) Applications which provide for the expansion, enhancement or transition of existing businesses in Ewing and the surrounding area. - b) Businesses which create one quality job for each \$25,000 or less in public financing assistance in order to create quality job opportunities for area residents. - c) New business starts. - d) Businesses that in the opinion of the loan committee have unusual potential for growth. - e) Businesses that are relocating from outside Nebraska. - f) Businesses that provide for important local or regional needs. - g) The business does not need to be located within the municipal boundaries of the Village of Ewing.
+a) Applications which provide for the expansion, enhancement or transition of existing businesses in O'Neill and the surrounding area.

+- Businesses which create one quality job for each \$25,000 or less in public financing assistance in order to create quality job opportunities for area residents. - c) New business starts. - d) Businesses that in the opinion of the loan committee have unusual potential for growth. - e) Businesses that are relocating from outside Nebraska. - f) Businesses that provide for important local or regional needs. - g) The business needs to be located within Holt County.